 The Lactational Amenorrhea Method (LAM) is a modern, temporary contraceptive method based on natural infertility resulting from certain patterns of breastfeeding.
 A strong legacy of the predecessor ACCESS-FP program was collaborative work to simplify messages for LAM to ease operationalization (see Consensus Statement from the LAM Working group on the Rationale for Operationalizing the LAM Criteria).
-When used correctly, LAM is greater than 98% effective.1 To use LAM, women follow three simple criteria: exclusive breastfeeding; amenorrhea; and infant < six months.
+To use LAM, women follow three simple criteria: exclusive breastfeeding; amenorrhea; and infant < six months.
 These criteria can be taught by health providers or community health workers.

 LAM supports mothers to exclusively breastfeed their infants for the first six months, which increases the likelihood of infant survival.
 The method is culturally acceptable and provides an opportunity for both parents to discuss family planning (FP) in the context of healthy spacing for the well-being of their infant.
 LAM also serves as a gateway to other modern methods; multinational research shows that up to 70% of women who accept LAM use a modern method of contraception at 12 months postpartum.2

 Building on extensive work under ACCESS-FP, MCHIP ensured that LAM was included as a method in its field programs.
 This included ensuring that national guidelines included accurate information on the method, that registers and the Health Management Information System included LAM as a method that is tracked, and that LAM was included in FP training of service providers and community health workers.